 Can Apple Support tell me exactly how old my iPad is?

-Yes, by providing your serial number to Apple Support or using the Check Coverage page.
+Yes, by delivering your serial number to Apple Support or using the Check Coverage page.